-If you don’t want to transcode all of your source media before brining it into Resolve, a better option is to use Resolve’s built in Optimized Media tool.
+If you don’t want to transcode all of your source media before bringing it into Resolve, you can use Resolve’s built in Optimized Media tool.
 DaVinci Resolve gives you the option of generating optimized media directly from clips in the media pool and it handles all the internal linking of files between your original camera files and the optimized media, allowing you to switch between camera media and optimized media in your timeline.
 You can set the resolution and format for the optimized media in the General panel of the Project Settings.

 There are a number of formats to choose from, but keep in mind your storage configuration when you select one.
-Resolve stores optimized media on the same scratch disk it stores render cache files, so if you intend to make uncompressed optimized media, you’ll need to make sure you’ve specified a location on very fast storage for these files.
+Resolve stores optimized media on the same scratch disk location it stores render cache files.
+You’ll need to make sure you’ve specified a location on fast enough storage to read your optimized media real-time.

 Resolve lets you make optimized media in any flavor of Apple ProRes from “Proxy” up to 4444 XQ as well as Avid DNxHR LB through 444.
 You also have the option of making Uncompressed 10-bit or Uncompressed 16-bit float media which is stored in Resolve’s own .dvcc image format.

-At the moment, transcoding your media before bringing it into Resolve, or generating optimized media within Resolve is your solution for best performance when using XAVC, XAVC-S, AVCHD or any H.264 based codec.
+At the moment, transcoding your media before bringing it into Resolve, or generating optimized media within Resolve is your best solution to improve performance when editing media from cameras that record to XAVC, XAVC-S, AVCHD or any H.264 or H.265 / HEVC based codec.